-A Fast Life On Wheels will see Ferguson dissect his life story through the use of intelligent humour, from his time as a member of the Doug Anthony All Stars to the progression of his Multiple Sclerosis.
+A Fast Life On Wheels will have Ferguson use humour to tell his story, from the years as a member of the Doug Anthony All Stars to the progression of his Multiple Sclerosis.

 "I'm aiming to bring a bit of Blayney civility to Bathurst and Orange," he said.

 "Bathurst and Orange might have their cafes, but Blayney is content with their cups of tea and hot milk with Nescafe."

 VIDEO: Tim Ferguson shares tips for life with multiple sclerosis ...